Clive-Ward-Cron/neon-el/README.md

 ## TODO

-Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.
+- Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.

+- Update the neon-el.png image to be nicer.

 ### Thoughts and Considerations